 For optimizing garbage collectors, G1 and GC must be used for running Spark applications.
 The G1 collector manages growing heaps.
 GC tuning is essential according to the generated logs, to control the unexpected behavior of applications.
 But before this, you need to modify and optimize the program’s logic and code.

 G1GC helps to decrease the execution time of the jobs by optimizing the pause times between the processes.

 The memory used for storing computations, such as joins, shuffles, sorting, and aggregations, is called execution memory.
 The storage memory is used for caching and handling data stored in clusters.
 Both memories use a unified region M.

 When the execution memory is not in use, the storage memory can use the space.
 Similarly, when storage memory is idle, execution memory can utilize the space.
 This is one of the most efficient Spark optimization techniques.

 Also Read: 6 Game Changing Features of Apache Spark

 From the various Spark optimization techniques, we can understand how they help in cutting down processing time and process data faster.
 Developers and professionals apply these techniques according to the applications and the amount of data in question.

-If you are curious to learn about spark optimization, data science, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about spark optimization, data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.